Important Phone Numbers

 The Santa Monica College DREAM Program provides DREAMers (undocumented, AB540, and DACA recipients) with support services to increase their personal growth and development through academic, career, and personal counseling; assistance in applying for the California Dream Act/Financial Aid and scholarships; and workshops of special interest to DREAMers and their families.

 Fax (310) 434-2387

-Extended Opportunity Program and Services (EOPS) program is a state-funded program that offers special support services to help low-income students start and move forward successfully toward their educational goals.
-The EOPS/CARE office is also home to the Guardian Scholars Program (GSP) and the Cooperative Agencies Resources for Education (CARE) program.
+The Extended Opportunity Program and Services (EOPS) program is a state-funded program that offers special support services to help low-income students start and move forward successfully toward their education goals.
+The EOPS office is also home to the Guardian Scholars Program (GSP) and the Cooperative Agencies Resources for Education (CARE) program.

 Guardian Scholars Program

 The Guardian Scholars Program (GSP) aims to expand community support and college and career pathways for current and former foster youth enrolled at SMC.
 The program, offered through the EOPS/CARE office, is part of a collaborative initiative that partners SMC with UCLA and Loyola Marymount University, in conjunction with the California College Pathways Initiative.